 The temp rises steadily for a couple of hours and then, to your chagrin, it stops.
-It sticks.
-It stalls for four or more hours and barely rises a notch.
+It stays there.
+It stalls for hours and barely rises a notch.
 Sometimes it even drops a few degrees.
 You check the batteries in your meat thermometer.
-You tap on the smoker thermometer like Jack Lemon in the China Syndrome.
-Meanwhile the guests are arriving, and the meat is nowhere near the 203°F mark at which it is most tender and luscious.
+You tap on the smoker thermometer like Jack Lemmon in the China Syndrome.
+Meanwhile, the guests are arriving, and the meat is nowhere near the 203°F mark at which it is most tender and luscious.
 Your mate is giving you that look.

 What the heck is happening?

-Many pitmasters have long believed that the stall was caused by a protein called collagen in the meat being combining with water and converting to flavorful and slippery textured gelatin.
-Called a "phase change" the conversion of collagen starts happening at about 160°F, right about the same time as the stall.
+Many pitmasters have long believed that the stall was caused by a protein called collagen in the meat combining with water and converting to flavorful and smooth gelatin.
+Called a "phase change," the conversion of collagen starts happening at about 160°F, right about the same time as the stall.
 Seems logical.
 But, as our original research has discovered, it is an old husband's tale.

 Others have speculated that the stall was the fat rendering, the process of lipids turning liquid, another phase change.
 Another myth.

-Still others thought it was caused by protein denaturing, the process of the long chain molecules breaking apart (for more about these processes see my article on meat science).
+Still others thought it was caused by protein denaturing, the process of long chain molecules breaking apart (for more about these processes, see my article on meat science).
 Another myth.

-Turns out it they cannot.
-As our research has discovered, the stall is much simpler, and there is a cure if you want it.
+Turns out, they cannot.
+As our research has discovered, the stall is much simpler, and there is a cure for it.